kuzux/kuzux.github.io/_posts/2017-03-28-kernel-tutorial-part0.markdown

 The projects should all be a git submodule.
 In the end, we'll probably 'write' a libc for our own OS which will essentially be a port of `musl` or a similar libc implementation.
 The `libk` is just libc implemented to be statically linked to the kernel, not using any syscall's etc.

 The contents of individual files aren't too exciting on their own.
-They can be found on the `xdillah_top` repository tagged with `part0`.
+They can be found on the `xdillah_top` repository (or other `xdillah ` repositories) tagged under `part0`.